 Some commentators have written about "catalytic finance" suggesting that "the provision of official assistance to a country undergoing a financial crisis spurs other interested parties to take actions that mitigate the crisis.
 In particular, it rests on the premise that, under the right conditions, official assistance and private sector funding are strategic complements.
 That is, the provision of official assistance galvanizes the private sector creditors into rolling over short term loans, and thereby alleviating the funding crisis faced by the debtor country."
 Others argue that the intervention of the IMF can increase moral hazard.
-The picture of Argentina paying off the IMF in full when private sector creditors were offered only a portion of what was owed to them loans).
+The picture of Argentina paying off the IMF in full when private sector creditors were offered only a portion of what was owed to them raises some questions.
+It is worth noting that Argentina has issued some dollar denominated debt securities since the restructuring: